Solidago macrophylla

 Solidago macrophylla, the largeleaf goldenrod or large-leaved goldenrod, is North American species of herbaceous perennial plants of the family Asteraceae.
 It is native to eastern and central Canada (from Ontario to Newfoundland & Labrador) and the north-eastern United States (New York and New England).
 Some of the populations in Québec and Labrador lie north of the Arctic Circle.

 Solidago macrophylla is a perennial herb up to 105 cm (42 inches) tall, with a thick woody rhizome.
 Leaves can be up to 15 cm (6 inches) long.
 One plant can produce 110 or more small yellow flower heads, mostly on short side branches.

+Galls

+This species is host to the following insect induced gall: